0xNineteen/blog.md/contents/sol-blocks/index.md

 ### mixing txs into the PoH

-Its also worth it to understand how exactly txs are included/mixed-in to an `Entry`.
+Its also worth it to understand how txs are included/mixed-in to produce an `Entry`.

 Each batch of txs is hashed using a merkle tree using the tx signature (which is just a signed hash of the tx message).
 The merkle root of this tree